diacritics/node-diacritics-transliterator/README.md

 /* version => "v1" */
 ```

-### setVersion
+### Set Version

 Upon initialization, this module is set to the latest major release version of the diacritics API.
-To change the version, set the version of the API to the desired major release.
+To change the version, set the version property of the API to the desired major release.

 **Syntax**